Argentine nationality law: Naturalisation

-If the person is a child was born abroad, you can grant them Argentine nationality.
-The person can visit the nearest consulate to his/her residence to process the Option for Argentine nationality for children of Argentine parents born abroad.

-By investment
+Citizenship by investment

 Requirements for acquiring nationality by investment in Argentina were established by Decreto 524/2025, which introduced the figure of the "citizen by investment" into the Argentine Nationality Law.
 Under this framework, any foreign national, regardless of their length of residence in Argentina, may apply for citizenship if they can demonstrate having made a "relevant investment" in the country.
 Although the decree does not specify the minimum amount required, government sources have indicated that the threshold could be around USD$500,000.

 Applications are processed by the Agencia de Programas de Ciudadanía por Inversión, an autonomous body under the Ministry of Economy.
 The agency evaluates whether the investment meets the criteria defined by the economic authorities and requests technical reports from various governmental bodies, including the Ministry of Security, the Financial Intelligence Unit (UIF), the National Registry of Recidivism, the National Registry of Persons (RENAPER), and the State Intelligence Secretariat.
 Additional information from public or private entities may also be required.

 Once these assessments are completed, the agency issues a recommendation, which is forwarded to the Dirección Nacional de Migraciones, the body responsible for making the final decision on the application within 30 working days.

 The regulation also instructs the Agencia de Recaudación y Control Aduanero (ARCA) to make the necessary adjustments to allow successful applicants to obtain a unique taxpayer identification number (CUIT), which is required to formalize economic activities in Argentina.

+A new program is expected to be introduced in Q4 of 2026.
+The program will require a subsantial donation to the Argentine Treasury.